-Article updated for 2016.
-Our Crunch advisor’s are only able to answer accountancy related questions.
-If you have an employment question please either leave a comment below or phone the Acas Helpline on 0300 123 110
+Our Crunch advisors are only able to answer accountancy related questions.
+If you have an employment question please either leave a comment below or phone the ACAS Helpline on 0300 123 110.

 You can read details about incentivising staff with a bonus scheme here.

 To calculate your take-home pay, if you have been offered a new job or salary, go to this salary calculator.

 To calculate a week’s pay (which you need to do for redundancy payments, holiday pay and pay during notice periods) look at this link.